pablorodrig16/Getting-and-cleaning-data-course-project/CodeBook.md

 *summary_dataset*

-This dplyr tbl objets holds 68 variables:
+This dplyr tbl objets holds 68 variables and 180 rows:

-  * row 1: subject number.
+  * column 1: subject number.
 Its range is from 1 to 30.
-  * row 2: activity.
+  * column 2: activities.
 It has 6 values ((WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING))
-  * row 3 to 68: mean per subject and activity type of mean () and standard deviation () from  measurements from train and test data set:
+  * columns 3 to 68: mean per subject and activity type of mean () and standard deviation () from  measurements from train and test data set:

         - time domain body linear acceleration on the 3 axis (X,Y,Z)
         - time domain gravity acceleration on the 3 axis (X,Y,Z)